Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 45 return outputs[0].outputs[0].textIn production, prefer the async server path over a synchronous wrapper like this, and don't expose arbitrary adapter loading to untrusted tenants.[27]

-The best way to internalize GPU serving concepts is to simulate the decisions yourself.
+To internalize GPU serving concepts, simulate the decisions yourself.
 Each lab below builds on the article's examples.

-Measure how long it takes to load a 7B model versus a 70B model into GPU memory on your hardware (or using cloud instance startup logs).
+Measure how long it takes to load Gemma 4 12B versus Qwen3.6-27B into GPU memory on your hardware (or using cloud instance startup logs).
 Calculate the "cost of a cold start" in dollars: multiply measured loading time by hourly GPU cost.
 Compare that cost and queue impact with keeping one ready replica through a known low-traffic period.

 A user reports that the first token takes 5 seconds, but subsequent tokens arrive quickly.
 Which part of your stack is likely at fault: the autoscaler or the model engine?
-Write down your reasoning, then check it against the cold-start phases and the prefill-vs-decode discussion in this article.
+Write down your reasoning, then check it against the cold-start phases and the prefill-vs-decode discussion above.

-You started with a merchant chat app that went viral and discovered why LLM serving isn't web serving.
+You started with a developer assistant that hit a release-freeze traffic spike and discovered why LLM serving isn't web serving.
 KV-cache capacity constrains active conversations; low-batch decode is often limited by memory bandwidth; and autoscaling needs queue, cache, and latency signals in addition to infrastructure telemetry.

 A Kubernetes pattern using KEDA/HPA, a GPU node autoscaler, and a serving engine separates desired replicas from hardware provisioning.
 Continuous batching and PagedAttention improve GPU use, but a reliable fleet still needs measured capacity, a tuned cooldown, and a warmup policy justified by its latency target and cost.

-After this chapter, you can explain why a GPU serving lane needs a different control loop than a web server, why new nodes sometimes run slower than old ones, and how to keep a thousand-user spike from overrunning your inference budget.
+GPU serving needs a different control loop than a web server.
+New nodes can run slower than old ones, and a thousand-user spike needs admission control, batching policy, and budget gates before it overruns the inference lane.

 Scaling Deployments, StatefulSets & Custom Resources